UoA-eResearch/On-Prem-SRE-UserGuide/docs/Using_On-prem_SRE.md

 ## Save data into different folders (personal, shared, egress)

 Once the analysis is done, choose “project-rw” or your personal folder and press “Save” to store your data.
-If you want to egress your analysed data out of the SRE, follow instruction under Data Egress (link).
+If you want to egress your analysed data out of the SRE, follow instructions under Data Egress (link).

 <figure markdown>
   ![save](img/save.png)